Medieval Style Interior - Design Basics and Inspiration

 FAQ

-Shop thrift stores for heavy furniture, old trunks, or metal candlesticks.
-Paint walls in deep, moody shades.
-DIY faux stone finishes on accent walls or fireplaces for maximum effect with a minimalist budget.
+• Shop thrift stores for heavy furniture, old trunks, or metal candlesticks.
+Paint the walls in deep moody colors.
+Faux stone finishes on accent walls or fireplaces for maximum effect with a minimalist budget.

-Use rich jewel tones like emerald, sapphire, ruby, and gold as accents.
-Earthy main shades such as taupe, slate, and warm gray keep things grounded.
-Small pops of color energize wood and stone backdrops.
+• Use rich jewel tones like emerald, sapphire, ruby and gold as accents.
+Earthy main shades like taupe, slate and warm gray keep the look grounded.
+Small pops of color energize the wood and stone backdrops.